Danny-hacks/Price-Comparison-Website---Frontend/README.md

 # Price-Comparison-Website---Frontend
-**
-Website Description and Overview**
+## **Website Description and Overview**

 Book Match is a user-friendly website that offers a wide range of reading options for readers who value convenience and diversity.
 Through this platform, you can easily explore a vast array of literature from the comfort of your home.
 We acquire data through a systematic web scraping method.
 Our web scrapers extract pricing information and additional data related to books from various designated websites.
-Webscraping was streamlined to Romance books to be able to properly demonstrate the comparison feature.
+Web scraping was streamlined to Romance books to be able to properly demonstrate the comparison feature.

 **Landing Page:**
 The landing page of the Book Match website has an attractive and user-friendly design.
 It features a clean and inviting user interface serving as a welcome page to BookMatch.
-At the top, there is a sleek navigation bar showcasing the Book Match logo and a "Home" link for easy access to the main page from any section of the site.
+At the top is a sleek navigation bar showcasing the Book Match logo and a "Home" link for easy access to the main page from any section of the site.
 Below the navigation bar, the hero section immediately draws attention with a bold headline, "Find and Compare!", encouraging users to explore the application's core functionality.
 This